Rani Deshpande

 Senior Financial Sector Specialist

-Rani brings 20 years of experience in various aspects of financial inclusion, youth livelihoods, and nonprofit strategy and management.
-Most recently, she directed Save the Children’s $35M portfolio of youth and off-farm livelihoods development work in over a dozen countries.
-From 2010 to 2016 she led YouthSave, an initiative that assisted over 150,000 teens to open tailored savings accounts and save over $1.2M.
-Ms. Deshpande worked at CGAP from 2003-2006 and built institutional and industry capacity on financial products including savings and money transfers.
-She has also served as a strategy consultant to US nonprofits and worked directly with MSMEs in India and West Africa, providing technical assistance on production for export and small business management.
+Rani also has extensive experience in program management, serving as the Director of Save the Children’s $42M portfolio youth and off-farm livelihoods development work in over a dozen countries.
+Prior to that, she led YouthSave, an initiative that assisted over 150,000 teens to open tailored savings accounts and save over $1.2M.
+She has also served as a strategy consultant to US nonprofits at The Bridgespan Group, and provided direct technical assistance to MSMEs in India and West Africa.

 Rani earned her undergraduate degree from Stanford University and a dual Master’s degree in International Affairs and Business from Columbia University.
-She is fluent in French and Marathi.
+She is fluent in French and Marathi and speaks intermediate Spanish and basic Hindi.

 By Rani Deshpande